top of page

 Color Play with Trees, Mountains and the Sky

 I don't dare to call them paintings, but rather "color play".
-The reason I share these is to point what David Hockney says (and does), reflecting the colors I see while painting.
-(Some I painted later though, but still playing with colors).
+The reason I share these is to point what David Hockney says (and does), reflecting the colors I see while painting. (and some colors in me reflected to the painting).

 My Impressions of Cosmicomics by Calvino